KristinaMatuleviciute/reactapp_restapi/README.md

-# Assignment 2 reactapp_restapi - a web API for[Assignment 1][assignment1]
+# Assignment 2 reactapp_restapi -
+  a web API for [Assignment 1][assignment1]

 - __Lead Maintainer:__ [Kristina Matuleviciute][Lead]

 ## Overview
-###Assignment 1 -
+Assignment 1 -
 Simple app with [ReactJS] - for client side, [Webpack] for module bundle and [Expressjs] for server side.
 3 views: Home page, Table with friends' contacts information and add, delete functions, Picture gallery as a slide show.
-This application is responsive, all views are availble in smaller screens
+This application is responsive, all views are availble in smaller screens.
-###Assignment 2 -
+Assignment 2 -
 A web API for Assignment 1.
 The integrated API with Reactapp.
 Technologies: Node, Express, MongoDB, Mongoose.

 ## Installation requirements